Orchard-Rite® wind machines are independently tested and verified for frost protection, durability, and efficiency.

 - Heaters - Metal pots heated by diesel, propane, wood, coal, hay, etc. can help the wind machines with an additional 2-4° (1.1-2.2° C) of lift depending on the strength of the system.

-- No – If the conditions are clear and there is variable wind, you should continue to run the wind machines even if you are seeing temperatures well below the critical temperature.
-Because the machines are preventing supercooling, you are still benefiting the crop with the wind machine / frost fan running.
+- If the conditions are clear and there is variable wind, you should continue to run the wind machines even if you are seeing temperatures well below the critical temperature.
+Because the machines are preventing supercooling, you are still benefiting the crop with the wind machine running.

 Orchard-Rite Innovations